The Word Problem for One-relation Monoids: A Survey: Sporadic results

 \section{Sporadic results}

 In this section, we shall present some approaches to the word problem for one-relation monoid which are ``sporadic'' in nature, in that they are not necessarily founded in an attempt to solve the word problem for all one-relation monoids, but have nevertheless been fruitfully applied to many classes.
-For example, Vazhenin \cite{Vazhenin1983} proved that a one-relation monoid has decidable first-order theory if and only if it is monogenic, or else generated by $a, b$ and its defining relation is one of
+One quick example is that Magnus' \textit{Freiheitssatz}\footnote{If $G = \pres{Gp}{A}{w=1}$ with $w$ cyclically reduced and $Y \subseteq A \cup A^{-1}$ excludes some letter appearing in $w$, then the subgroup of $G$ generated by $Y$ is freely generated by $Y$. }, which was integral in solving the word problem for one-relator groups, can with little difficulty be generalised to one-relation monoids; an elementary proof is given by Squier \& Wrathall \cite{Squier1983}.
+However, this does not yet appear to have led to any direct new insights regarding the word problem.
+We mention one related insight.